 At St. Norbert College, the required human participants research ethics tutorial is one developed by the National Institutes of Health (NIH) Office of Extramural Research, and is titled, Protecting Human Research Participants.

 The tutorial includes five educational modules:

 Users may complete one module on one occasion and return at a later time to complete another module.
-Users may work through a module, quiz and scenario as often as need to obtain a passing score.
+Users may work through a module, quiz and scenario as often as need to successfully complete the module.

-Once all the modules have been successfully completed, the results of the tutorial should be sent via email to the IRB and a printed copy of the certificate of completion should be kept on file by the applicant.
+Once all the modules have been successfully completed, a certificate of completion will be provided.
+One copy of this certificate should be sent via email to the IRB; a copy of the certificate of completion should also be kept on file by the applicant.